fatih462/fatih462/README.md

 ## Hi there 👋

+After studying Computer Science for a year, I am now in the first year of my Economics degree.
+I am very interested in statistical methods in Economics, and currently, I am particularly focused on climate economics.
+On this profile, you will find projects I have completed and those I am currently working on.

 <!--
 **fatih462/fatih462** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.